 I’m currently on the home stretch of developing a bug tracking tool for WAM that we have every intention of releasing to the public in the first half of 2009.
 And, I’ve put together a few pointers on what I think makes a better bug tracking interface.

 Differentiating the finders from the fixers

 Almost exclusively, you are either a bug finder or a bug fixer.
 In our line of work, our clients tend to be bug finders and we tend to be the bug fixers.
 Other companies have internal teams of bug finders (a.k.a.
 QA testers).
 The problem with most bug trackers is that there’s no differentiation between finders and fixers.
 Our bug tracking tool will make this differentiation.
 A typical bug finder’s overview screen will show all bugs that are ready for his review.
 Here, I’m standing in as a bug finder.
-I can easily see that there’s a few bugs I better confirm are fixed.
+I can easily see that there are a few bugs I better confirm are fixed.

 A bug fixer’s overview screen will look slightly different.
 He won’t have any bugs to review.
 After all, only the person who finds the bug should be allowed to say whether it’s been fixed (I completely agree with Joel on that).
 Instead, he’s concerned with two other things: How many bugs are being reviewed, and how many came back with an uh-oh.

 There are all sorts of other sets of capabilities differentiated by finders v. fixers in this application.
 And, it’s important to keep this distinction in mind instead of keeping things free and undiscriminating between those who findeth and those who fixeth.